yutaizhou/drlnd_p3_collab-compet/report.md

 Instead of the Ornstein–Uhlenbeck Process proposed in the original paper, it was empirically found that simple Gaussian noise was enough to perturb the action space to encourage exploration.
 A noise scaling constant was introduced to encourage exploration in the earlier episodes, and to encourage exploitation in the later episodes.

 ### MADDPG: Extending DDPG to Multi-Agent Settings
-Although Deep Deterministic Policy Gradient (DDPG) is introduced in the [2015 paper](ddpg_paper) as an actor-critic algorithm, it is widely thought of as a continuous action space extension of the [DQN](dqn_paper) algorithm.
-For more information on DDPG theory, please refer to the [report](p2) of the second project.
+Although Deep Deterministic Policy Gradient (DDPG) is introduced in the [2015 paper][ddpg_paper] as an actor-critic algorithm, it is widely thought of as a continuous action space extension of the [DQN][dqn_paper] algorithm.
+For more information on DDPG theory, please refer to the [report][p2] of the second project.

 Many options are possible for extending DDPG into the multi-agent setting.
 The following are some of the most prominent ones.
 Note that the extensions apply to any single-agent RL algorithms, not just DDPG.